Do you have questions? Please browse our FAQs.

 Funded by the European Union.

-The call for applications for the first cohort, running from September 2025 to January 2026, is now open.
+The call for applications for the second cohort, running from February to March 2026, is now open.

 Gain the tools to turn your idea into a real initiative and grow your ability to contribute to local communities.
 Through trainings, workshops, and peer exchange, you will develop: